Magic: the Gathering

 Ad

-The mechanics of this set can be studied in this article by our judge Antônio Faillace, who explains how all mechanics work in detail.
+The set's mechanics can be studied in this articlelink outside website by our judge Antônio Faillace, who explains them in detail.

 10 - Toby, Beastie Befriender